 GHG Emissions From Cities and Their Sectors

 The total and per capita GHG emissions of the 167 cities are mapped in Figure 1.
 As shown in Figure 1a, the total GHG emissions ranged between 3.5 kt CO2-eq and 199.7 Mt CO2-eq.
-The top 25 (15%) of the 167 cities accounted for 52% of the total GHG emissions, which are mainly from Asia countries [such as China (Handan, Shanghai, and Suzhou) and Japan (Tokyo)] and EU countries [such as Russia (Moscow) and Turkey (Istanbul)].
+The top 25 (15%) of the 167 cities accounted for 52% of the total GHG emissions, which are mainly from Asian and European countries [such as China (Handan, Shanghai, and Suzhou) and Japan (Tokyo), Russia (Moscow) and Turkey (Istanbul)].
 As suggested by Moran et al. (2018), concerted actions implemented by a small number of local governments could have remarkable impacts on global emissions reduction.
 In general, both developed and developing countries have cities with high total GHG emissions, and some cities in developed countries still generated a great deal of emissions (such as cities in Japan, the USA, Korea, Germany, and Singapore) in the study period.
 This could raise equity concerns, since major cities have generated the biggest share of GHG emissions, but the consequences of climate change (such as extreme weathers, wide fires, and biodiversity loss) are borne by the whole world, and the poorer regions are possibly more vulnerable to these consequences (Morgan and Waskow, 2014).

 Figure 1.
 The (a) total GHG emissions and (b) per capita GHG emissions of 167 cities.
 Most recent data of cities are shown, which could be in different years (2005–2016), depending on the data availability.